Tellinq/yoga-book-9i/README.md

 - Kernel <6.15 speakers will not work
 - Kernel 6.15.X: There is no speaker bass
-- Kernel 6.16+: Bass speakers work, but are stuck at 100%.
-Rest of the speakers can be controlled
+- Kernel 6.16+: Bass speakers work, but are controlled separately.
+You can set up a listening script to sync the Bass Speaker with the Speaker volume when your volume changes.

 What needs to be tested: Check PCM and see if a softmixer can work around this

-### Variable refresh rate
+### Variable/Dynamic Refresh Rate/Adaptive Sync

-If you use Plasma 6+, you can use Adaptive Sync.
+Supported depending on your desktop environment or Window Manager.

 ### Screen brightness

 Technically, the bottom screen will only work out of the box.
 As this is an OLED screen, using a "fake" brightness such as redshift.

-Plasma 6+ HDR can take advantage of this.
+Plasma 6+ HDR and GNOME HDR can take advantage of this.
 By enabling HDR, you can get the best of both worlds by being able to adjust screen brightness and a highee color range.

 ### HDR